 The weight per cubic foot of class 300 is 2-3 pounds

 A variety of heavy and cumbersome furniture, more cabinetry, and some appliances

 The weight per cubic foot of class 400 is 1-2 pounds

 This is where it starts becoming noticeably expensive.
-Deer antlers is one of the items that falls into class 400, as they’re very difficult to store, niche, and cumbersome
+Deer antlers are one of the items that fall into class 400, as they’re very difficult to store, niche, and cumbersome

 The weight per cubic foot of class 500 is less than one pound

 As aforementioned, Class 500 is host to ping pong balls and by far the most expensive NMFTA classification